Sport Management and Media

 The Ithaca College Sport Management and Media program provides undergraduate students with a wide range of academic and practical experiences relevant to a career in the sports industry.

 In addition to coursework, students are required to pursue both fieldwork and internship opportunities.
-A Fieldwork/Internship Handbook is available in the departmental office in Hill 12.
 Students should work directly with their assigned academic advisor in the department to develop their strategic career plan.

 Students who do not know who their academic advisor is should contact the department office immediately.